 Determine your eligibility

-- Whether the scheme was established for a particular investor or for a specific type of investor, i.e. public, professional or institutional investors,
+- whether the scheme was established for a particular investor or for a specific type of investor, i.e. public, professional or institutional

-- The degree of ownership and/or control a particular investor or group of related investors has/have over the scheme,
+- the degree of ownership and/or control a particular investor or group of related investors has over the scheme

-- The direct and indirect land holdings of the scheme, including the unencumbered value of each land holding, and
+- the direct and indirect land holdings of the scheme, including the unencumbered value of each land holding

 Complete your application form

 If the scheme is eligible to be registered as a declared wholesale unit trust scheme, the online Duties Form 59 SmartForm must be completed by the trustee of the unit trust scheme seeking registration.

 The form must be signed by or on behalf of the trustee of the scheme prior to lodgement.

 If you need assistance, please contact the Landholder Acquisitions Branch on 03 9628 0123.

 You must gather the following supporting documents in support of your application: